Chapel of St. Thomas Aquinas

 - Dance - 3,000 square feet with front stage area.
 Dance floor of 960 square feet.
 Accommodates up to 800 persons for a dance.

 - Summit Market Place - convenience store and food emporium.

 - Tommie Shop - retail store.

 The St. Paul campus Bookstore is located in the Murray-Herrick Campus Center.
-The store sells new and used textbooks, school and office supplies, computers and computer supplies, insignia clothing and gifts, candy, class rings, cards, gifts and magazines.
+The store sells and rents new and used textbooks.
+The bookstore also offers a complete line of school and office supplies, computers and computer supplies, insignia clothing and gifts, candy, class rings, cards, gifts and magazines.

-The Minneapolis campus Bookstore, located in Terence Murphy Hall, sells textbooks for classes taught on that campus and most off-campus graduate classes.
+The Minneapolis campus Bookstore, located in Terence Murphy Hall, sells and rents new and used textbooks for classes taught on that campus and most off-campus graduate classes.
 It also carries all of the same items mentioned above.

 Check out the new Tommie Shop in the Anderson Student Center.
 The Tommie Shop carries all the latest styles and best sellers in clothing and gifts.

 Call each store for hours of service: 651-962-6850 (St. Paul), 651-962-4340 (Minneapolis), 651-962-7850 (Tommie Shop).

 The bookstores maintain a web site at stthomas.edu/bookstore where you can order textbooks and merchandise online.
 Hours and phone numbers are listed for each store.